 Caring for a feral colony is hard work but can be so rewarding.
 Each colony needs to have food and water daily.
 If you cannot get to the colony on a daily basis, we recommend replenishment bowls that you can buy at local pet stores.
 You want to select bowl colors that will blend in with the area where you’re feeding and not cause unnecessary attention.
 As far as the type of bowls, heavy plastic bowls are versatile and easy to clean.
 Metal can retain heat or cold more than plastic, staying cool or staying hot longer.
 We do not suggest glass as it can break and be a safety threat to the cats.
 In the winter, freezing water is the biggest threat.
 There are ways to help ensure your feral cats have access to water in the winter and preventing water from freezing.
 We also encourage a feeding station to help keep the food and water protected from the sun and rain.
 The station should be located where you can easily get to it but is not easily visible to the public and should not be directly on the ground.
 Raccoons cannot jump as high as cats and it protects the food/water from any ground water after rain/snow.
 You can either buy one already made or you can easily make your own.

 To help feral cats keep warm in the winter, there are many options for winter shelter.
 You want to make sure that the shelter is insulated and that you use STRAW, not hay or towels/blankets.
-Straw will help keep the shelter dry while also keeping the cats warm.
+Straw will help keep the shelter dry while also keeping the cats warm, where as hay, towels and blankets can get moldy and hold moisture; causing body heat to be drawn away from the cat(s).
 The cats will be able to huddle together to use body heat along with the insulation and straw to keep warm.
 There are many ways to construct winter shelters or purchase them already made.

 How to build a shelter